dmarchelya/BespokeDynamicDnsUpdater/README.md

 2. As a Windows service.
 The service can be installed from the command line (a batch script is provided), or via a Windows Setup.exe application.
 When installed via the command line, DNS-O-Matic credentials and hostnames are supplied in the application configuration file.
 When installed via the Setup.exe, the installation wizard prompts for DNS-O-Matic credentials and hostnames.

+**How Often Does the DNS-O-Matic Client .NET Update My IP Addresses?**

+When run as a Windows Service, the updater checks if the IP Address has changed every 5 minutes.
+If the IP Address has changed since the last check, the client will updated the IP Address with the DNS-O-Matic service, otherwise no update is sent to DNS-O-Matic.

 ----------